whigon/take_home_exercise_intern/README.md

 # Take home exercise

+**Do NOT fork this repo!
+Please read the instructions carefully and follow the instructions for submitting your work below.**

 For our tech test, we'd like you to take a stripped-down version of our quoting engine, and then add some features.
 This is a RESTful service endpoint that takes a few details and works out the price for a delivery.

 Throughout the test we're looking for great coding style, driving your code through tests (and refactoring) and at all times doing the bare minimum possible to get the job done.
 If you don't like the code or tests that are there already, feel free to refactor as you add features.